KotOnBoard/rf_discharge_calc/Readme.txt

 		2.2.
 Scanner

-	Currently this module is controlled only by text file and accepts two required positional arguments:
+	Currently this module is controlled only by text file and accepts three keyword arguments:
->>> python scanner.py <confname>.<extension> <Tablename>
+>>> python scanner.py --c <confname>.<extension> --f <Tablename> -h

+		2.2.1.
+Keyword arguments

+	--confname (or --c) is a directory and/or name of a configuration file from which initial parameters are configured.

+	--filename (or --f) is optional name for resulting table.

+	-tutor (or -t) is a switch that diasbles annoying help and double checks.
+You can disable it with this argument if you know what you're doing.

+		2.2.1.1. --confname <confname>.<extension>

 	<confname>.<extension> - is supposed to be a path to a plain text file with valid initial parameters.
 Example: conf.json5